InAbsencia/inabsentia.io/src/about.md

 - <h5>Software developer and *nix enthusiast.
 Fan of everything about technology.</h5>
 {: style="text-align: justify;"}
 <hr>
-Most people know me as "InAbsentia" in the *nix and software communities.
+Most people know me as "Iyyel" in the *nix and software communities.
 I've been using open source *nix based operating systems since 2015 after getting extremely frustrated with the locked down nature of Microsoft's Windows platform.
 Ever since then I've become an open source and freedom advocate.
 {: style="text-align: justify;"}